Vianpyro/NSI-Projet-Jeu-Toussain/README.md

 # Cloud jumper (Saints-Days-Game-School-Project)

 ## How to install ?
+0 - This game uses [Python](https://www.python.org/downloads/), so to play it, make sure you have [Python](https://www.python.org/downloads/) installed before (trying) to run it!

 1 - Download the [latest version](https://github.com/Vianpyro/NSI-saints-days-game-project/releases/latest) of the project.

 2 - Unzip the Source Code you just downloaded ([7zip](https://www.7-zip.org/download.html) or any other software will do).